 Table of Contents

-- 4 How to build an eCommerce delivery strategy?
+- How to Build an eCommerce Delivery Strategy?

-Ecommerce delivery refers to all of the services necessary to transfer items ordered online from a retailer to the customer’s delivery location.
-With a suitable partner, Ecommerce delivery may be reasonable, economical, and quick.
+So what is eCommerce Delivery or what is eCommerce shipping? eCommerce delivery (or eCommerce shipping) refers to all of the services necessary to transfer items ordered online from a retailer to the customer’s delivery location.
+With a suitable partner, eCommerce delivery may be reasonable, economical, and quick.

-The eCommerce delivery is processing through the 4 steps below:
+The eCommerce shipping is processed through the 4 steps below:

 Order processing refers to the operations required to complete a customer’s order.
 Each purchase is associated with unique order and tracking ID for the item to be delivered.
 Then, different teams are responsible for different aspects of the order’s processing.
 After that, the production and logistics team changes inventories, closes the purchase order, and assigns responsibilities to the packing and delivery teams.

 The next step is to appropriately box the products before final delivery.
 Packaging has two functions: first, it protects the item from harm, and second, it contributes to the creation of brand value.
 However, the packing is only done in accordance with the type of item.

 Packaging should always be user-friendly and minimally obtrusive.
 It should, however, be strong and robust enough to protect the product throughout travel.
 Furthermore, your brand mark (if applicable) should be clearly visible on the package to assist improve brand value and retention.